1. RACGP Australian General Practice Training Program Selection Policy

 5. General principles

-5.1 The RACGP AGPT selection process serves to identify candidate capability to achieve Fellowship by referencing entry-level competence comparable to that which must be demonstrated for Fellowship.
+5.1 The RACGP AGPT selection process serves to identify candidate capability for entry into the AGPT Program.

 5.2 The RACGP is committed to:

-5.2.2 Ensuring a robust, valid and consistent selection process
+- Ensuring a robust, valid and consistent selection process;

-5.2.5 The consistent application of the selection principles
+- The consistent application of the selection principles; and

 6. Selection process

-6.1 Determination of program eligibility for the AGPT Program is undertaken by the Department of Health (DOH).
-For information regarding eligibility, refer to the AGPT website.
+6.1 Determination of program eligibility for the AGPT Program is undertaken by the RACGP.
+For more information regarding eligibility, please refer to the RACGP website.
+Please also refer to A Guide to RACGP Selection for Entry into the AGPT Program.

 6.6 An offer of a training placement is made to the successful candidate.
 If the offer is accepted, the candidate must complete the RACGP’s membership requirements as detailed in the Registrar Membership Policy.